sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

 :Message: Failed to get a valid response from the "%(method_name)s" authentication for the account "%(username)s" using %(credentials_type)s. %(details)s
-:Groups: operational, session, failure, failure-high
+:Groups: authentication, session, failure, failure-high
 :From version: 2.10.0
 :Description: None
 :Data: